 1. What is the temperature in Hawaii?

-It also rains heavily in some areas; Mount Waiʻaleʻale on Kauai is the wettest place in the world.
+It also rains heavily in some areas; Mount Waiʻaleʻale on Kauai is the wettest place in the world!

 Mt.
 Waialeale in Kauai.
-Notice how there are no resorts here? 😉

-Most of the tourist areas are dry and sunny.
+That said, most of the tourist areas are dry and sunny.
 Wherever you’re visiting, make sure to do your research so that you can adequately prepare.

 I was asked about this so much that I wrote a blog post about the worst time to go to Hawaii.
 Check it out!